quantify-os/quantify-core/docs/usage.rst

     - A parameter can be get and/or set able.
     - Contains metadata such as units and labels.
     - Commonly implemented using the QCoDeS :class:`~qcodes.instrument.parameter.Parameter` class.
-    - A parameter implmemented using the QCoDeS :class:`~qcodes.instrument.parameter.Parameter` class is a valid :class:`~quantify.measurement.Settable` and :class:`~quantify.measurement.Gettable` and as such can be used directly in an experiment loop in the `Measurement Control`_. (see subsequent sections)
+    - A parameter implemented using the QCoDeS :class:`~qcodes.instrument.parameter.Parameter` class is a valid :class:`~quantify.measurement.Settable` and :class:`~quantify.measurement.Gettable` and as such can be used directly in an experiment loop in the `Measurement Control`_. (see subsequent sections)

 Instrument
 -----------------